Draper Mechanical Engineer Salary in Greater Boston Area | $103K-$125K+ | Levels.fyi

 The median Mechanical Engineer compensation in Greater Boston Area package at Draper totals $125K per year.
-View the base salary, stock, and bonus breakdowns for Draper's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Draper's total compensation packages.
 Last updated: 11/5/2025

 Company